Cheaper by the Dozen (2022 film): Plot

-A postscript states that Dom, Paul, and Zoey were able to invest their sauce and went national.
-Kate invented bird yoga which only birds liked.
-Seth moved back in with his mom after she got out of rehab, but still spends lots of time with his cousins who haven't had any monster problems since.
-Deja and Chris soon started their freshman years at USC.
-Ella became the social manager for Harley's punk band and a video of her band playing at her school talent show broke the internet.
-Luna and Luca won the tennis national under 12 division becoming like Venus and Serena.
-DJ, Talia, and Dom went to Comic-Con and bonded while Dom realized he liked Thor.
+Dom, Paul, and Zoey invested their sauce and went national.
+Kate invented bird yoga.
+Seth moved back in with his mom after rehab but still spends time with his cousins.
+Deja and Chris started freshman year together.
+Ella became the social manager for Harley's punk band and went viral after performing at her school talent show.
+Luna and Luca won the national under 12 tennis division, reminiscent of Venus and Serena Williams.
+DJ, Talia, and Dom bonded at Comic-Con.

 Cast

-Also in the film are the Baker family's pet Rottweiler Bark Obama and the chihuahua Joe Bitin' who are named after Barack Obama and Joe Biden where they are portrayed by two uncredited dog actors.
+Also in the film are the Baker family's pet Rottweiler Bark Obama and chihuahua Joe Bitin', who are named after Barack Obama and Joe Biden and are portrayed by two uncredited dog actors.
+Clifton Webb and Myrna Loy briefly appear through archival audio from the 1950 film.

 Production

 In 2016, it was reported that Kenya Barris would work with 20th Century Fox on a remake of Cheaper by the Dozen.
 On August 6, 2019, following the acquisition of 21st Century Fox by Disney, Disney CEO Bob Iger announced that a reboot of Cheaper by the Dozen was in development and that it would premiere on the company's streaming service, Disney+.
 Gail Lerner was set to direct the film with a script co-written by Kenya Barris and Jenifer Rice-Genzuk Henry.
 Lerner had worked for Barris as a writer on the television series Black-ish and appreciated that he saw her not only as a writer but also a director.
 Principal photography was scheduled to commence on July 13, 2020, in Los Angeles, California.
 After filming was halted due to the COVID-19 pandemic, Disney's new CEO Bob Chapek announced that filming had resumed in November 2020.
 The film was revealed at the Disney Investors Day, along with the casting of Gabrielle Union.

 In January 2021, Zach Braff joined the cast.
 In February 2021, Journee Brown, Kylie Rogers, Andre Robinson, Caylee Blosenski, Aryan Simhaldri, Leo Abelo Perry, Mykal-Michelle Harris, Christian Cote, Sebastian Cote, and Luke Prael joined the cast as the pair's children.
 Erika Christensen would be added to the cast in April.
 Filming had begun in Los Angeles by April 2021.

 Shawn Levy, who previously directed the 2003 film adaptation, was confirmed in 2021 to be an executive producer on the film.

 Lerner thought it was important to adjust the film to accommodate the actors, and not have young performers speaking lines or expressions that did not come across as natural for them.
 Lerner said Zoey is the heart of the film, she praised Union for not falling into tropes or stereotypes, and not wanting to be pigeonholed as the stern mom and the finger-wagger.
 Union also served as an executive producer.